StressarN/VibeProxy-Windows/README.md

 ### First Launch

-1. Launch VibeProxy - you'll see a menu bar icon
+1. Launch `VibeProxy.Windows.exe`
-2. Click the icon and select "Open Settings"
+2. The main window will open
 3. The server will start automatically
 4. Click "Connect" for Claude Code, Codex, Gemini, or Qwen to authenticate